-Condominium bylaws govern how the condominium corporation is run.
-They address matters such as the election and practices of the board of directors, the collection of contributions, and how rules are passed.
+Condominium bylaws govern how the condominium corporation runs.
+They cover matters such as board of directors (condo board) elections, contributions (condo fees) collection and the passing of rules.
 Rules supplement the bylaws.
-The rules focus on the day-to-day concerns of condo living to help make sure it is a pleasant place to live or work.
+The rules focus on the daily concerns of condo living to help make it a pleasant place to live.

 Condominium bylaws also govern the condominium complex.
 Every condominium must have a set of bylaws and to enforce them.
 Bylaws apply to all owners in a condominium, as well as anyone renting or visiting the condominium.

 Bylaws can cover a wide variety of issues, including but not limited to:

 - Pets: whether they are allowed, how many and types allowed, whether board approval is required, etc.

 - Age Restrictions: whether there is a minimum age to live in the building, whether children are allowed, etc.